23 Tax Write-Offs for Independent Insurance Agents

 Classes you take to enhance your skills after getting your license are tax write-offs.

-If you drive a car for your insurance work, like to meet with a client, drop forms off at the post office, or pick up office supplies, a portion of all your car expenses are deductible.
+If you drive a car for your insurance work, like to meet with a client, drop forms off at the post office, or pick up office supplies, a portion of all your car expenses is deductible.

 Parking for a meeting downtown, or any other work trip, is tax-deductible!